SpellholdStudios/Kiara-Zaiya/README.md

 #### Games supported

+This mod is designed to work on the following Infinity Engine games:

+- Baldur's Gate II: Enhanced Edition (BG2EE).
-This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2EE), the conversion projects <a href="http://www.shsforums.net/forum/261-bgt-weidu/">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/Gibberlings3/EET/releases">Enhanced Edition Trilogy (EET)</a>.
+- The original Baldur's Gate II (BG2, or just SoA) with the Throne of Bhaal (ToB) expansion. **Make sure you have Throne of Bhaal patched to version 26498.** Check the ReadMe files related to your patch in your game folder and the <a href="http://www.bioware.com/games/throne_bhaal/support/patches/">BioWare</a> website if necessary.
+- The conversion projects based on ToB: <a href="http://www.shsforums.net/forum/261-bgt-weidu">Baldur's Gate Trilogy (BGT)</a> and <a href="https://github.com/Gibberlings3/EET/releases">Enhanced Edition Trilogy</a> (EET).

 ##

 #### Other Mods Compatibility

-The Kiara-Zaiya mod is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
+This is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
-If you do encounter an error, please let us know by <a href="">reporting it on the forum</a>.<br>
+If you encounter any bugs, please <a href="http://www.shsforums.net/forum/127-mod-resurrections">report them on the mod forum!</a>.<br>

 Though we are striving to make Kiara-Zaiya compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
 Below are the ones discovered thus far:

 - Valen: not all Valen dialogs will appear (unresolved issue).

 ##

 #### Installation Order

->Although it is not required for the Kiara-Zayia mod to function properly, original game players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>
+>Original game players are strongly recommended to download and install the latest version of the <a href="https://www.gibberlings3.net/mods/fixes/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>

 Here is the recommended installation order:
 - Please install Kiara-Zaiya after TobEx, BG2 Fixpack, and EET.